Design your own curriculum to match your ambitions

 Year 2: Choose Your Track

-By the beginning of your second year, you choose one of four tracks that best suit your career plans and interests.
+At the end of the first year, you choose one of four tracks that best suit your career plans and interests.
 You must take the courses required in your track, but this still leaves you with substantial flexibility to choose courses from other tracks or electives that you are interested in.

 Data Science Track